Flare

-A flare, also sometimes called a fusée, fusee, or bengala, bengalo in several european countries, is a type of pyrotechnic that produces a bright light or intense heat without an explosion.
+A flare, also sometimes called a fusée, fusee, or bengala, bengalo in several European countries, is a type of pyrotechnic that produces a bright light or intense heat without an explosion.
 Flares are used for distress signaling, illumination, or defensive countermeasures in civilian and military applications.
 Flares may be ground pyrotechnics, projectile pyrotechnics, or parachute-suspended to provide maximum illumination time over a large area.
 Projectile pyrotechnics may be dropped from aircraft, fired from rocket or artillery, or deployed by flare guns or handheld percussive tubes.

-History
+Origin

 The earliest recorded use of gunpowder for signaling purposes was the 'signal bomb' used by the Chinese Song Dynasty (960–1279) as the Mongol-led Yuan Dynasty (1271–1368) besieged Yangzhou in 1276.
 These soft-shelled bombs, timed to explode in midair, were used to send messages to a detachment of troops far in the distance.
 Another mention of the signal bomb appears in a text dating from 1293 requesting their collection from those still stored in Zhejiang.
 A signal gun appears in Korea by 1600.
 The Wu I Thu Phu Thung Chih or Illustrated Military Encyclopedia, written in 1791, depicts a signal gun in an illustration.